argeX-official/Game-MircoTank/README.md

 You can download the .hex file of this project **compiled for watchX** from [here][4].

-There is no original README file released by the developer.

 ## **License**

 This project has been released under the Apache V2.0 License by it's developer.